-Ernest Craig Kendrick
+Ernest Craig Kendrick of Counsel

 Craig grew up in Meadowview, Washington County, Virginia.
 He graduated from Patrick Henry High School and Emory and Henry College.
 Craig earned his law degree at Walter F. George School of Law, Mercer University, Macon, Georgia.
 He practices out of the firm’s Abingdon office and maintains office hours in our other three offices to provide effective legal representation to clients there.
 Craig handles Social Security Disability, Bankruptcy, Workers Compensation, Real Estate and Wills.
 He has practiced law in Southwest Virginia since 1984, and is a member of the Board of Directors of Highlands Union Bank.